 Section 13 – Academic Integrity Review

 Academic integrity violations at the graduate level are managed by the respective School (Section B.13.10 below), and violations at the undergraduate level are managed by Office of Student Judicial Affairs and Community Standards (Sections B.13.20 and B.15, below).

 I. Initiating a Report

-If the instructor, academic unit or appropriate university official has reason to believe, based on observation or other evidence, that a student has violated the university’s academic integrity standards, they are encouraged to make reasonable attempts to meet with the student and discuss the alleged violation and the evidence which supports the charge.
-When necessary, such discussions may be conducted by telephone or electronic mail.
+If the instructor, academic unit or appropriate university official has reason to believe, based on observation or other information, that a student has violated the university’s academic integrity standards, they are encouraged to make reasonable attempts to meet with the student and discuss the alleged violation and the information which supports the charge.
+When necessary, such discussions may be conducted virtually.
 In this meeting every effort should be made to preserve the basic teacher/student relationship.
 The student should be given the opportunity to respond to the allegation.

 The instructor should assign a mark of “MG” until notification is received from the Office of Student Judicial Affairs and Community Standards that a final decision has been made.